 Interview

-[Interview with Mr. Pale Blue Asakawa Co., Ltd., Mr. Yamanaka and Mr. Okuhara] "The Kashiwanoha Lab has a high ceiling and can carry large equipment.
+[Interviews by Pale Blue Asakawa, Yamanaka and Okuhara, Inc.] "Kashiwa-no-ha Lab can bring in large equipment with high ceilings.
 In the future, I would like to take on the challenge of developing technology for mass production."

 Pale Blue Co., Ltd.